 The Evolution of Persistence Technologies

-The evolution of storage volumes and the increase in high-end transient processing engines, consisting of cache and RAM, has brought us to the era of In-Memory Computing (IMC).
+The evolution of storage volumes and the increase in high-end transient processing engines, consisting of cache and RAM, has brought us to the era of In-Memory Computing platforms (IMC).
 This golden age of IMC includes the evolution of Low Latency Distributed Microservices (LLDM).

 These days, the boundaries between technologies aren’t very clear.
 Sometimes you find yourself using multiple technologies within a single project, such as RDBMS, NoSQL, caching technologies, IMDG, and more.